 Reasons for cancellations are requested by the Home Visitor from the family and recorded.
 At the family's convenience, home visits are scheduled for a consistent time and day of the week.
-A courtesy call is made by the Home Visitor a day or two before each Home Visit to remind the parent of the scheduled appointment.
+A courtesy call is made by the Home Visitor prior to each home visit to remind the parent of the scheduled appointment.

 If a parent requests that the time and/or day of the home visit be changed, the Home Visitor will make a reasonable effort to accommodate the parent during that week.
 A family may choose to cancel a scheduled home visit.
-These cancellations are defined below.
+Cancellations are defined below.
 Home Visitors will provide families with a monthly calendar of socialization activities and develop a home visiting schedule.
-If the family requests less than 4 home visits a month the home visitor will complete the ERSEA Status Change/Plan form and follow the guidance as written.
-At this time, approval will be needed by the Family Services Coordinator who will review with the Program Director for approval and guidance.
+If the family requests less than 4 home visits a month the home visitor will complete the ERSEA Status Change Attendance Plan and follow the guidance as written.
+The Family Services Coordinator will review the plan with the Program Director for approval and guidance.
 Once approved, a new calendar established with the family for the period of time needed to best meet the family's needs.
 A family who has two or more enrolled children may request separate home visits for each individual child or one home visit a week that will last no more than three (3) hours per visit.
 A home visit is conducted at a minimum of 1.5 hours but not more than 3 hours and may be adjusted based on family needs.